raoconnor/raoconnor.github.io/_posts/2025-12-26-Migration-to-Nutanix-Part-3.md

 ### 3) VM Preparation

-Choose manual preperation – as these are older systems, there are a number of dependencies that we need to take care of first
+Choose manual preperation – as these are older systems, there are a number of dependencies that we need resolve first For all depedancies I will use minimal supported or the next version rather than the latest

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove4.png" width="700"></kbd>

+####  Update PowerShell on Windows Server 2008 R2
-RDP to the target server and run the command '$PSversionTable` to check the powershell version
+RDP to the target server and run the command **$PSversionTable** to check the powershell version

 The default version of PowerShell on Windows 2008 R2 needs updating to PowerShell version 4.0 or later.

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove2.png" width="400"></kbd>

-For all depedancies I will use minimal or older supported versions rather than the latest

-First download and install .NET Framework 4.5.2 or later
+First download and install .NET Framework 4.5.2 or later https://www.microsoft.com/en-us/download/details.aspx?id=42642

-https://www.microsoft.com/en-us/download/details.aspx?id=42642

-Next download and install Windows Management Framework (WMF) 5.1  file from Microsoft https://www.microsoft.com/en-us/download/details.aspx?id=54616
+Next download and install Windows Management Framework (WMF) 5.1  file from Microsoft\
+https://www.microsoft.com/en-us/download/details.aspx?id=54616

 The required file is Win7AndW2K8R2-KB3191566-x64.zip

 Once the update is installed check the Powershell version again

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove5.png" width="400"></kbd>

+####  Run the Preparation Script to install VirtIO drivers
 Go back to the Move console, Copy and Run the Preparation script on the target 2008 server

 <kbd><img src="https://raoconnor.github.io/docs/assets/images/winmove6.png" width="400"></kbd>